sparsharya212/Internal-Energy-Calculator/README.md

 interaction of fluid with external surroundings.
 The data has been found experimentally using Arduino micro-processer.
 The data gathered by the sensor is displayed in the laptop and compared with standardized theoretical data.
-The project uses C# to code the microprocessor in order to calculate the internal energy.
+The project uses embedded C/C# to code the microprocessor in order to calculate the internal energy.
 A reference to the LM35 sensor table has also been made.